 - Validation of data being entered and getting stored in the database.

-- Making sure the system is honoring the constraints and data changes (insert/delete/update) are reflecting correctly.
+- Make sure the system is honoring the constraints and data changes (insert/delete/update) are reflecting correctly.

 - Testing of database migration to ensure compatibility across different versions.

-- Verify performance of database indices, triggers, and procedures.
+- Verify the performance of database indices, triggers, and procedures.

 - Security compliance testing to rule out any unauthorized access or any threats to data.

 What are the known database validations?